 Forth Ports employs over 1,100 staff at its ports across the UK.
 On a regular basis, we deal with both multi-national companies and local business – we truly cover the global and the local.

-Charles Hammond is the Chief Executive Officer and has been on the Board of Forth Ports Limited since 2001 and actively involved in the Ports industry for over 25 years.
-Charles holds and has held many different roles in addition to his roles at Forth Ports: he is a director of The United Kingdom Major Ports Group (Chairman from 2010 to 2014); he is currently a member of The Scottish Energy Advisory Board; he is a member of the Cabinet Secretary’s 2020 Vision for Health & Social Care; Chairman of SpaceandPeople Group, the retail, promotional and brand experience specialist and he has previously been Chairman of Scottish Enterprise Edinburgh, the Economic Development Agency for the East of Scotland.
+Charles holds and has held many different roles in addition to his roles at Forth Ports.
+He is Chairman of The United Kingdom Major Ports Group (a position he previously held from 2010 to 2014); he is currently a member of The Scottish Energy Advisory Board; and was a member of the Cabinet Secretary’s 2020 Vision for Health & Social Care; he was Chairman of SpaceandPeople Group, the retail, promotional and brand experience specialist from 2014 to 2018 and he has previously been Chairman of Scottish Enterprise Edinburgh, the Economic Development Agency for the East of Scotland.

 Forth Ports owns and operates several ports on the east coast of Scotland and also London’s major port, the Port of Tilbury.
 It is the UK’s third largest ports grouping providing integrated handling and distribution services and solutions to a wide variety of customers through its ports, handling a wide range of commodities.
 Forth Ports is now in private ownership, owned by PSP Investments and a number of co-investors.

 Charles was awarded an OBE in October 2020 for his services to the UK ports industry and business in Scotland.

 He is also a Non-Executive Director of the Ports of Jersey who own and operate the airport and harbour in Jersey.

 Stuart Wallace – Chief Operating Officer